modichirag/AtlasSampler/README.md

-# Atlas Sampler
+# ATLAS Sampler
 Adapting Trajectory Length and Stepsize (ATLAS) for Hamiltonian Monte Carlo in a delayed rejection framework.

-This repository contains research code and is currently under active development.
+This repository contains research code for the paper https://arxiv.org/pdf/2410.21587.
 To use the package, clone the repo, build and install the code locally.
 The following will install it in the dev version.
 ```